ravikk7254/project1/README.md

 By Ravi Kumar

 Project Description
-my project is about the online shopping app where customers can login and customer can buy the items as well
+The  project is about the online shopping app where customers can login and they can purchase the items based on their given functionalities.

 Technologies Used

 Java
 Sql
 Jdbc